ivanr11/twitch-trim/twitchtrim/README.md

 # TwitchTrim

-A web application that gathers the most popular Twitch clips based on category or broadcaster and merges them into a single video with the option of uploading the compiled video to YouTube.
+A web application that gathers the most popular Twitch clips based on category and merges them into a single video with the option of uploading the compiled video to YouTube.

 ## Getting Started